 I sketched this girl in tears and wanted to experiment with marking circles rather than circling numbers.
 I explained why to her what and why using the same procedure as above.
 I told her of our adult discussion, our conversations with her mother, and the reasons for choosing this option.

 This is what she did when she was invited to mark her chart at the next circle time.
-I offer it here to show our disregard for neatness.
-Children can deface, tear, or destroy their recording sheet, if they wish.
-It is not time for any power struggles.
+I include it here to show our disregard for neatness.
+If they wish to, children can deface, tear, or destroy their recording sheet.
+It is not time for power struggles.
 The paper is a consumable; we have fresh charts ready to offer at any time.

-It was interesting to watch her sniffle on the way to the clipboard and be totally composed on the way back.
+It was interesting to watch her sniffle on the way to the clipboard and return totally composed.
 By the next week this tear business ended.
 It never happened again, even in the free times.
 I think her relationships improved because she was expressing herself with words instead of this old habit.

 Extroverted Ricky was a five-year-old powerhouse with unsuccessful social relationships.
 Although he was verbally expressive, active, and creative, he was also hurting other children’s feelings with what he so blatantly expressed.
 “I don’t want you to come near me.”
 “I don’t like your idea.”
 “I wish you would leave.”
 “I want you to go away.”
 “I don’t want you to put that on here.”
 When we collected these examples, we were surprised to find that these were not disparaging or pejorative.
 These were all self-expressions beginning with “I.” If they were put-downs, we would have immediately intervened with something, because that would be non-negotiable in my classroom.
 Since these were I-statements, we waited to let him work it out.
 We watched as others continued to avoid him and not include him in their play.
 Since 5 is such an essential time of life for positive social relationships to be established, we decided to intervene.